We all know the strains of relocation. We’ve all been there before.

 4. Wrap your things.
 It’s easy to forget about bubble wrap when you’ve spent all day stacking boxes and digging through your closets.
 For both your safety and the safety of your valuables, do not neglect to wrap your belongings.
 Think about how tragic it would be to lose a family heirloom in the process of moving, and think about how much easier it’ll be to carry your things with all sharp edges covered.

 5. Don’t be wasteful.
 Every move has its share of frustrations, but don’t agitate yourself any further by making a short-sighted decision.
 With so many odds and ends sitting around your house, it’s tempting to throw them in the garbage and start anew in your next residence.
 Unless it’s truly useless to you, be mindful about what you pitch.
-A safe mover needs to protect the wallet like any other valued belonging.
+A safe mover needs to protect the wallet like any other valued belongings.

 This post was written and contributed by Stacey Waxman.